 Yes!
 A PN junction is nothing more than a huge array of real tiny one-way doggie doors!
 Here's how it works: Electrons are a lot like marbles.
 When one hits a doggie door from behind, the door flips open allowing the marble through (i.e., allowing current to flow).
 If the electron hits the doggie door from the front, the flap closes and the electron can't get through (i.e., no current flow).
 Now obviously, if we hang the diode vertically, gravity should open all the doors and we'll get lots of electrons (i.e., current flow) in either direction.
 In truth, a real diode doesn't do this.
 Its operation will not matter on how the diode is oriented in space.
 This feature is accomplished by simply adding a small coil spring to the doggie door's hinge, forcing it to stay shut in the face of gravity.
 This has the negative side effect of requiring somewhat higher energy levels from the electrons to force the door open.
 This force happens to be the barrier potential of the diode!
 It has nothing to do with so-called depletion regions.
 If you were an electron, would you want to go through a place called a depletion region?
 Of course not!
 Neither would electrons.
 They're not stupid, you know.
 In any case, the stronger the spring, the greater the barrier potential.
 Presently diodes are made of either silicon or germanium with barrier potentials of approximately .7 volts or .3 volts, respectively.
 In fact, silicon and germanium are really code words meaning strong spring and weak spring!
 It took a while to develop small, strong springs and this is why germanium diodes were the first ones built.

 Note that spring strength also plays a role in how tightly the flap can shut thus indicating the reverse leakage current.
 Here again we see strong spring "silicon" units having lower leakage.
 Theory also indicates that leakage should increase with temperature.
 This effect can be seen clearly in the doggie door model.
 At present it is impossible to create both the frame and the door out of precisely the same material and thus two different expansion coefficients exist.
 Because the flap is smaller than the frame it will tend to curl away at higher temperatures allowing more electrons to sneak through the gaps.
-At very low temperatures the flap tends to stick to the frame in much the same fashion that your tongue or lips will stick to an aluminum flag pole in freezing weather.
-This is sometimes referred to as the Velcro effect.
+At very low temperatures the flap tends to stick to the frame in much the same fashion that your tongue or lips will stick to a metal flag pole in freezing weather.

 At very high forward energy levels the flaps may be literally torn off their hinges.
 This high volume of electrons at high energy will yield the maximum forward current.
 Also, note that if the energy level is high enough in the reverse direction, either the flaps will be bent and pushed through the frames or they will start to bounce violently at resonance, allowing electrons through.
 These two modes are referred to as avalanche and zener conduction, respectively.
 The required energy level indicates the reverse breakdown voltage.